Elegies for the Lost 23

 11. In former times, a keen listener on the island of Maui would recognize the lovely call of the Maui ākepa: a quivering whistle ending in a long trill.
 Already extremely rare by the early 1900s, this 4-inch, dusty-green songbird with a small cross bill was seen only once in 1970, the year it was protected — and just five times after that.
 The last sighting was 1988, the last hearing in 1995.

-12. The Maui nukupuʻu was a small bird found in the wet, high-elevation forests of Maui.
-Tenacious, this bird used its inch-long bill to peck for insects in the bark of ʻōhiʻa lehua and koa trees.
-It was feared extinct by 1896, but there were unconfirmed sightings for decades, and a research expedition recorded seeing the bird in 1967 in the Kīpahulu Valley.
-It was protected in 1970 in the hopes that it might make a resurgence, but the last confirmed sighting is said to have been in 1996.
+12. The Maui nukupuʻu was a medium sized yellowish gray honeycreeper with an extraordinarily thin, curved bill, slightly longer than the bird’s head.
+It lived in the wet, high-elevation forests of Maui.
+Tenacious, this bird used its inch-long bill to peck for weevils, beetle larvae and caterpillars in the bark of ʻōhiʻa lehua and koa trees.
+It was feared extinct by 1896.
+A research expedition reported seeing the bird in 1967 in the Kīpahulu Valley, but extensive follow up searches found no trace of it.
+It was protected in 1970 after it was already extinct.

 13. Also known as the Molokaʻi creeper, the kākāwahie was a striking bird with bright orange or red feathers that some said resembled flames.
 In fact, Hawaiians traditionally used the kākāwahie’s bright plumage in the capes and leis of royalty.
 If that wasn’t enough, its call sounded like someone cutting wood.
 The bird largely vanished before it could be thoroughly studied.
 There were a few sightings in the early 1960s, with the last confirmed report in 1963.
 Extinction was due to mosquito spread disease, habitat loss and invasive species.